chakchurina/embedding-model-selection/README.md

 - Medical topics,
 - Question answering tasks.

-Since we work in the pharmaceutical industry, this is a great starting point.
+This is a great starting point for those who work in healthcare.
 But if your field is, say, legaltech, BEIR might not be as relevant.

-Thus, while BEIR and MTEB can help shortlist candidate models, the final decision still requires further evaluation.
+So, while BEIR and MTEB can help shortlist candidate models, the final decision still requires further evaluation.

 ### Manual Annotation